muquit/privategpt/markdowns/install_ollama.md

 mistral:latest          f974a74358d6    4.1 GB  8 weeks ago
 ```

-The models will be displayed in the select list in the sidebar.
+The models will be displayed in the select list in the sidebar of the web ui.
 To ignore
 any model, add it in the list in `config.py` with `EXCLUDE_MODELS`

 [ollama](https://ollama.com) will use GPU if your system has it.
 To check do this: